sparshgup/data-science-olin-s2025/challenges/c02-michelson-assignment.md

 **Observations**:

-- From this box plot, we can observe that higher Distinctness leads to slightly higher velocity estimates as the median vacuum velocity is slightly higher for Distinctness 3 (Good) compared to 1 (Poor) and 2 (Fair).
-This suggests that clearer measurements may have been more prone to systematic bias, potentially overestimating the speed of light.
+- From this box plot, we notice that while the median vacuum velocity appears slightly higher for Distinctness 3 (Good) compared to Distinctness 1 (Poor) and 2 (Fair), the substantial overlap between the boxplots suggests that this trend is weak and may not be statistically significant.

 - Distinctness 1 (Poor) has a lower minimum value for its interquartile range, suggesting that poor-quality measurements occasionally led to